 Instead, look for other locations to obtain your Mickey’s Not-So-Scary Halloween Party wristbands and tote bags.

-In previous years you can find the wristband distribution:
+For 2023, you can find the wristband distribution:

 - In the front of the park (Main Entrance)

 - Inside the Chamber of Commerce building on Main Street

 - Monster’s Inc, Laugh Floor in Tomorrowland

 - At the Guest Relations window in Liberty Square

 2. Skip- YES, SKIP!- Or Limit Your Trick Or Treating Early On

 But the reality is this: you are NOT there for the free candy.
 You can frankly spend a lot less money at CVS for the same bag of candy.

 MNSSHP Spoiler Alert: This isn’t “special Mickey chocolate” or anything, so don’t get too hung up in those MNSSHP treat trails.
 Yes, take the kiddos through a few because Trick or Treating at Disney World is a core memory.

 But then steer them toward other party-specific experiences.